 How Much Does Coastline Community College Cost?overall average net price of Coastline Community College is $7,389.
 The affordability of the school largely depends on your financial need since net price varies by income group.

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Coastline Community College, see our tuition and fees and room and board pages.

 Student Loan Debt

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At Coastline Community College, approximately 11% of students took out student loans averaging $6,561 a year.
-That adds up to $26,244 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Coastline Community College, approximately 13% of students took out student loans averaging $6,533 a year.
+That adds up to $26,132 over four years for those students.

-How Much Money Do Coastline Community College Graduates Make?students who graduate with a bachelor's degree from Coastline Community College make about $35,100 a year during their first few years of employment after graduation.
+How Much Money Do Coastline Community College Graduates Make?bachelor's degree recipients from Coastline Community College make around $35,100 per year during the early years of their employment.
 Unfortunately, this is 12% less that the average college graduate's salary of $39,802 per year.
 However, graduates in your major field may make more.

 Location of Coastline Community College

 Contact details for Coastline Community College are given below.

 |Address:||11460 Warner Ave., Fountain Valley, CA 92708-2597|

 Coastline Community College MajorsLearn more about the majors offered at Coastline Community College along with which ones have the highest average starting salaries.